How homeless people live in the USA: a difficult story of one man

 A small coffee house, from whose windows the Pacific Ocean gleams in the rays of the awakening sun.
 Tom, a 55-year-old thin American, carefully attaches to his wife a piece of apple pie.

 Suddenly a bearded man comes in.
-Greasy blonde hair just begs for a haircut.
-A dirty windbreaker, pretty worn jeans - homeless, he's homeless.
-The faded brown eyes reflect tiredness mixed with indifference, like after a hard day at work.
+Greasy blonde hair begs for a haircut.
+A dirty windbreaker, well-worn jeans - homeless, he's homeless.
+Fatigue mixed with indifference is reflected in the faded brown eyes, as after a hard day at work.
 Suddenly he rushes to our table.